argoproj-labs/argocd-image-updater/docs/install/running.md

 **--argocd-server-addr *server address* **

-Connect to the Argo CD API server at *server address*. *server address* must be a valid IP address or DNS hostname, optionally with a port specification delimeted using a colon, i.e. *10.23.42.5* or *argocd-server.argocd:8080*.
+Connect to the Argo CD API server at *server address*. *server address* must be a valid IP address or DNS host name, optionally with a port specification delimited using a colon, i.e. *10.23.42.5* or *argocd-server.argocd:8080*.
 If no port given, the protocol default will be used: Port 80 for plaintext connections, and port 443 for TLS connections.